 Hurricane Irma's storm path: What you should know

-At least 10 people have died as Hurricane Irma ravaged through the Caribbean this week, destroying buildings and uprooting trees on its potentially catastrophic path to Florida.
+At least 23 people have died as Hurricane Irma ravaged the Caribbean this week, destroying buildings and uprooting trees on its potentially catastrophic path toward Florida.

-As of early Thursday morning, the storm is moving toward the Dominican Republic and Haiti.
+The Category 4 storm – the most potent Atlantic Ocean hurricane ever – battered the Turks and Caicos Islands early Friday, where waves as high as 20 feet were expected.
+Communication went down as the storm slammed into the islands.
+Tourists were evacuated from beachside resorts as the storm barrels toward central Cuba and the Bahamas with Florida in its path.

+With the hurricane about 400 miles southeast of Miami, Fla., the first hurricane warnings were issued for parts of southern Florida as the state braced for what could be a catastrophic hit over the weekend.

-The National Hurricane Center has warned that the hurricane is increasingly likely to slam into Florida later this week – as Texas and Louisiana are still dealing with the devastating aftermath caused by Hurricane Harvey.
+The National Hurricane Center has warned that the hurricane is increasingly likely to slam into Florida this weekend – as Texas and Louisiana cope with the devastating aftermath caused by Hurricane Harvey.

 “Everyone in hurricane-prone areas should ensure that they have their hurricane plan in place,” officials said.